seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 title: Techniques for Dependency Inversion in Python
 description: >
     In <a href="/2019/04/15/why-dependency-inversion/">my previous post</a> we learned how Dependency Inversion can help modularise code.
 But how do we do this in practice?
-Here are three distinct techniques you can use in Python.
 image: di-techniques.jpg
 featured: true
 weight: 1
 tags: [python, architecture, factoring, dependency-inversion]
 ---

 Dependency Inversion is less complicated than it sounds.
-There are a few different techniques, but they tend to follow the same basic pattern.
-Before we learn about the techniques, let's understand the pattern.

-Take the following two packages. ``A`` depends on ``B``, but we don't want it to.

-(A -> B)

-Our first step is to identify the *interface* that ``B`` presents to ``A``.
-If ``B`` is a function, this could simply be its arguments.
-If it's a class, then maybe it's the methods that ``A`` calls.
-It could even be a module containing some functions. ``B`` should then be broken apart into its *abstraction* (which, at a minimum, defines its interface) and its *implementation* (which makes it possible for ``A`` to interact with ``B``.)

-Consider these classes:

-{% highlight python %}
-class Animal:
-    def speak(self):
-        raise NotImplementedError

-class Cat(Animal):
-    def speak(self):
-        print("Meow.")

-class Dog(Animal):
-    def speak(self):
-        print("Woof.")
-{% endhighlight %}

-``print_once`` and ``print_twice`` share an interface: they can each be called with a `text` argument.
-As for the abstraction, because these are plain functions, it doesn't need to be defined in

-The three techniques we'll be looking at are:
+In Python, you may use three different techniques:

 1. *Dependency Injection.*
 2. *Registry* - which comes in two forms: *Configuration Registry* and *Subscriber Registry*.